Trump calls on all NATO countries to stop buying Russian oil, threatens 50% to 100% tariffs on China

 The U.S. president has already placed a 25% import tax on goods from India for its buying of Russian energy products.

 In his post, Trump said responsibility for the war fell on his predecessor, Democrat Joe Biden, and Ukrainian President Volodymyr Zelenskyy.
-He did not include in that list Russian President Vladimir Putin, who launched the invasion.
+He did not include in that list Putin, who launched the invasion.